pantshaswat/Kyra-Task/Task-1/TASK-1_README.md

-# CampusWatch Monitoring and Alerting System
+# Monitoring and Alerting System for CampusWatch: Task 1

 ## What Was Built